toshke/gloac/README.md

 ## Intro

-Gloac (GitLab on Aws Cloud) is tool for building and deploying highly configurable GitLab installations in the AWS Cloud.
+Gloac (GitLab on Aws Cloud) is tool for building and deploying highly configurable, operationally ready, production grade GitLab installations in the AWS Cloud.

 Gloac is powered by [cfhighlander](https://github.com/theonestack/cfhighlander), a